2026 Speakers and Topics (subject to change)

 Scary Stories of IRS Claims and Collection Powers

 The IRS has significant power as a creditor against estates when federal taxes are owed.
-And executors, fiduciaries, and trustees should understand their varying levels of potential liabilities.
+And executors, fiduciaries, and beneficiaries should understand their varying levels of potential liabilities.
 This session will explore relevant case law and provide practical advice to avoid pitfalls.

 9:55 - 10:55 amPaul S. Lee, JD, LL.M. (taxation)